OfficeDev/office-js-docs-pr/docs/outlook/manage-state-and-settings-outlook.md

 To handle the situation on Windows:

 1. Check for existing properties on initializing your add-in, and keep them or clear them as needed.
-1. Create another property to check if the custom properties came from the parent item.
+1. When setting custom properties, include an additional property to indicate whether the custom properties were added during message read or by Read mode of the add-in.
 This will help you differentiate if the property was created during compose or inherited from the parent.
 1. Check the type of message by using [item.getComposeTypeAsync](/javascript/api/outlook/office.messagecompose?view=outlook-js-preview&preserve-view=true#getComposeTypeAsync_options__callback_) (currently in preview).

 ## See also